-UIW is a fully networked and fully wireless campus.
-All buildings at the university are wired for Internet access, including dorm rooms.
-Wireless access is also available virtually anywhere on the campus that you might want to go, including dorm rooms, the Mabee Library and shady spots under trees throughout the main campus!
+UIW is a fully networked and wireless campus.
+Wireless access is available virtually anywhere on the campus that you might want to go, including residence hall rooms, the Mabee Library and shady spots under trees throughout the main campus!
+Students simply connect to the "uiw-students" wireless network from any device using their UIW username and password.
 If you have problems getting connected to Wi-Fi, just contact or stop by the Technology Help Desk.